Vauban Citadel Briançon — UNESCO World Heritage Site

 Is the Vauban citadel in Briançon free to visit?

-The old town (Ville Haute) and ramparts walk are free and accessible at all times.
-Guided tours cost approximately €8 per adult and run from April to October.
+The Ville Haute and ramparts walk are free, always accessible on foot.
+Guided tours run April to October and cost approximately €8 per adult.
 Some interior sections of Fort Vauban require a separate ticket.

 How long does it take to visit the Briançon citadel?

-A quick walk through the old town takes 45–60 minutes.
-A full visit including the ramparts walk and guided tour takes 2–3 hours.
-The self-guided ramparts circuit is well-marked and can be done independently with a tourist office map.
+A walk through the old town is 45–60 minutes.
+Add the ramparts circuit and you are at 2 hours; with a guided tour, 2–3 hours.
+The self-guided ramparts circuit has clear waymarking and you can pick up the route map at the tourist office on Place du Temple.